 Commentary on Borrowings TPP21-10 16.
-The following matters should also be considered when determining the fair value of a guarantee: probability of default by the guaranteed party likely loss resulting from default the level of gearing (i.e. whether there will be sufficient assets to meet the obligations of creditors at that time) and whether the guaranteed party is solvent and liquid the likelihood that the guaranteed party would be inadequately funded to meet its financial obligations the stability of the industry / sector the guaranteed party operates in the overall capital management framework within which the guaranteed party operates.
+The following matters should also be considered when determining the fair value a guarantee: probability of default by the guaranteed party likely loss resulting from default the level of gearing (i.e. whether there will be sufficient assets to meet the obligations of creditors at that time) and whether the guaranteed party is solvent at liquid liquid the likelihood that the guaranteed party would be inadequately funded to meet financial obligations the stability of the industry / sector the guaranteed party operates in the overall capital management framework within which the guaranteed party operates.
 AASB 9.4.2.1(c) 17.
-Financial guarantee contracts must initially be recognised by the issuer at fair value plus, in the case of financial guarantees not at fair value through profit or loss, directly attributable transaction costs.
-After initial recognition, financial guarantee contracts are measured at the higher of the the amount initially recognised less the cumulative amount of income recognised and an impairment based on expected credit losses.
-Changes in liabilities arising from financing activities AASB 107.44A-44B 18.
-AASB 107 requires entities to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes.
-To the extent necessary to satisfy this requirement, an entity discloses the following changes in liabilities arising from financing activities: changes from financing cash flows; changes arising from obtaining or losing control of subsidiaries or other businesses; the effect of changes in foreign exchange rates; changes in fair values; and other changes.
+Financial guarantee contracts must initially be recognised by the issuer at fair val plus, in the case of financial guarantees not at fair value through profit or loss, direc attributable transaction costs.
+After initial recognition, financial guarantee contrac are measured at the higher of the the amount initially recognised less the cumulati amount of income recognised and an impairment based on expected credit losses Changes in liabilities arising from financing activities AASB 107.44A-44B 18.
+AASB 107 requires entities to provide disclosures that enable users of finance statements to evaluate changes in liabilities arising from financing activities, includi both changes arising from cash flows and non-cash changes.
+To the extern necessary to satisfy this requirement, an entity discloses the following changes liabilities arising from financing activities: changes from financing cash flows; changes arising from obtaining or losing control of subsidiaries or oth businesses; the effect of changes in foreign exchange rates; changes in fair values; and • other changes.
 AASB 107.44C 19.
-Liabilities arising from financing activities are liabilities for which cash flows were, or future cash flows will be, classified in the statement of cash flows as cash flows from financing activities.
-In addition, the disclosure requirement in paragraph 44A also AASB 107.44E applies to changes in financial assets (for example, assets that hedge liabilities arising from financing activities) if cash flows from those financial assets were, or future cash flows will be, included in cash flows from financing activities.
+Liabilities arising from financing activities are liabilities for which cash flows were, future cash flows will be, classified in the statement of cash flows as cash flows fro financing activities.
+In addition, the disclosure requirement in paragraph 44A al AASB 107.44E applies to changes in financial assets (for example, assets that hedge liabiliti arising from financing activities) if cash flows from those financial assets were, future cash flows will be, included in cash flows from financing activities.
 AASB 107.44D 20.
-The standard suggests that the disclosure requirement may be met by providing a reconciliation between the opening and closing balances in the statement of financial position for liabilities arising from financing activities.
-Where an entity discloses such a reconciliation, it shall provide sufficient information to enable users of the financial statements to link items included in the reconciliation to the statement of financial position and the statement of cash flows.
+The standard suggests that the disclosure requirement may be met by providing reconciliation between the opening and closing balances in the statement of finance position for liabilities arising from financing activities.
+Where an entity discloses su a reconciliation, it shall provide sufficient information to enable users of the finance statements to link items included in the reconciliation to the statement of finance position and the statement of cash flows.